kauray/kauray.github.io/_pages/about.md

 Journal Articles
 ======

-*  Kaustabha Ray.
-"Context-Aware Fault Classification for Multi-Access Edge Computing." accepted for publication in _IEEE Transactions on Network and Service Management, July 2024_
 *  Kaustabha Ray and Ansuman Banerjee.
 "Computation Offloading and Band Selection for IoT Devices in Multi-Access Edge Computing." accepted for publication in _ACM Transactions on Modeling and Computer Simulation, May 2024_
+*  Kaustabha Ray.
+"Context-Aware Fault Classification for Multi-Access Edge Computing." accepted for publication in _IEEE Transactions on Network and Service Management, vol. 21, no. 6, pp. 6290-6300, Dec.
+2024_
 *  Kaustabha Ray, Ansuman Banerjee, and Nanjangud C. Narendra.
 "Learning-based Microservice Placement and Migration for Multi-Access Edge Computing” accepted for publication in <em>IEEE Transactions on Network and Service Management, vol. 21, no. 2, pp. 1969-1982, April 2024</em>
 *  Kaustabha Ray and Ansuman Banerjee, "Prioritized Fault Recovery Strategies for Multi-Access Edge Computing Using Probabilistic Model Checking" in _IEEE Transactions on Dependable and Secure Computing, vol. 20, no. 1, pp. 797-812, 1 Jan.-Feb.
 2023_
 *  Kaustabha Ray, Ansuman Banerjee and Swarup K. Mohalik, "Service Selection With Package Bundles and Compatibility Constraints," in _IEEE Transactions on Services Computing, vol. 15, no. 5, pp. 3031-3046, 1 Sept.-Oct.
 2022._